KyleAMathews/vite-plugin-capsize-radix-ui/README.md

 ### Custom fonts

-Capsize has precalculatd metrics for system and many open source fonts.
+Capsize has precalculated metrics for system and many open source fonts.
 If you're using a custom font, you can calculate the font metrics using their [@capsizecss/unpack](https://github.com/seek-oss/capsize?tab=readme-ov-file#unpack) package.

 ## Responsive styles
 This plugin automatically generates responsive styles.
 Typically you want your mobile font-size to be slightly smaller than on desktop.
-We do that by shifting the text one size smaller on mobile.
+We do that by shifting the text a size smaller on mobile.

 ## Parameters: